 Background and Context

 As the regulatory body for registered nurses in Manitoba, the College of Registered Nurses of Manitoba (the College) is mandated to govern the profession in a manner that serves and protects the public interest.
-Our statement of commitment is a concrete step to advancing cultural safety and humility in registered nursing regulation and among registered nurses involved in the delivery and administration of health services for Indigenous peoples in Manitoba.
+Our statement of commitment is a concrete step to advancing cultural safety and humility in registered nursing regulation and among registered nurses involved in the delivery and administration of health services for First Nations, Inuit and Métis peoples in Manitoba.
 We see this as a core aspect of our public interest mandate.

 The Truth and Reconciliation Commission defined reconciliation as an ongoing process of establishing and maintaining respectful relationships, underpinned by repairing damaged trust and following through on concrete actions that demonstrate real societal change.
-We understand that the College has a role to play in building and repairing trust, and that we can and must take significant and meaningful steps, guided by respectful engagement with Indigenous communities, Elders, Knowledge Keepers, and leaders to advance reconciliation, respond to the Calls to Action and Calls for Justice, and to integrate these learnings into our regulatory work and the essential expectations of registered nursing practice in this province.
+We understand that the College has a role to play in building and repairing trust, and that we can and must take significant and meaningful steps, guided by respectful engagement with First Nations, Inuit and Métis communities, Elders, Knowledge Keepers, and leaders to advance reconciliation, respond to the Calls to Action and Calls for Justice, to understand and uphold Indigenous rights as articulated in the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and to integrate these learnings into our regulatory work and the essential expectations of registered nursing practice in this province.

 Our statement of commitment

-We are committed to a journey of learning and reconciliation, together with Indigenous Knowledge Keepers, Elders and community members.
+We are committed to a journey of learning and reconciliation, together with First Nations, Inuit and Métis Knowledge Keepers, Elders and community members.
 While we are early in this journey, we dedicate ourselves to engaging respectfully and in a spirit of partnership to:

 • understand the impact of residential schools and colonization on the health of Indigenous peoples of Canada,